Modern slavery statement 2021

 obtaining UK Living Wage employer accreditation, which shows our commitment to ensure workers and contractors receive at least the minimum appropriate living wage rate set by the Living Wage Foundation.

 At our core, we are a branded soft drinks business operating in the food and drink sector.
 We also operate within the cocktail mixer market through our Funkin brand.
-We are a FTSE 250 business operating across the UK and with a growing international presence.
+We are a listed business operating across the UK and with a growing international presence.
 We have around 900 employees and operate from 10 locations in the UK.